camille-the-eel/bamazon/README.md

 - Javascript
 - Node.js
 - MySQL
-- npm package <a href="https://www.npmjs.com/package/inquirer">Inquirer</a>, for user interface in the command line
+- <a href="https://www.npmjs.com/package/inquirer">Inquirer</a>, an npm package for user interface in the command line

 =======================================================================================

-##Customer
+## Customer

 Upon running the customer file, the user is provided the product listings, this information is parsed from a MySQL database and handed to the user.